Conime2025/conime-multi/content/en/posts/movies/dc-ungkap-detail-baru-superman.md

 - Guy Gardner
 - Hawkgirl
 - Metamorpho
-- Maxwell Lord (indikasi)
+- Maxwell Lord (hinted)

-### Easter Eggs dan Referensi Menarik
+### Easter Eggs and References

-Trailer *Superman* dipenuhi easter eggs yang mengisyaratkan dunia luas DC Studios:
+The *Superman* trailer is full of nods and Easter eggs that expand DC Studios’ world:

-- LordTech, perusahaan terkait Maxwell Lord, muncul pada alat perekam Lois Lane.
+- LordTech, linked to Maxwell Lord, appears on Lois Lane’s recorder.
-- Big Belly Burger, restoran ikonik DC Universe, terlihat di Metropolis.
+- Big Belly Burger, DC’s iconic fast-food chain, can be seen in Metropolis.
-- Logo Smallville Giants, tim sepak bola kampung halaman Clark, menghadirkan nostalgia bagi penggemar lama.
+- The Smallville Giants logo evokes nostalgia for Clark’s hometown roots.

 {{< related-auto >}}

-### Spekulasi dan Teori
+### Fan Speculation and Theories

-Penggemar menduga Metamorpho, yang terlihat dalam adegan penjara bersama Superman, mungkin memegang peran penting.
-Salah satu detail menonjol adalah tangannya yang tampak berlapis Kryptonite, mengingatkan pada pertarungan klasik di komik *Justice League*.
+Fans speculate that Metamorpho, seen in a prison scene with Superman, may play a critical role—his Kryptonite-like arm suggesting a classic *Justice League* comic battle.

-Selain itu, kemunculan logo LordTech bisa menjadi petunjuk keterlibatan Maxwell Lord dalam cerita, meski belum jelas apakah dia sekutu atau musuh Superman.
+Meanwhile, LordTech’s appearance hints at Maxwell Lord’s involvement in the story, though it’s unclear if he’ll be an ally or an enemy.

-### Jadwal Tayang
+### Release Date

-Film *Superman* dijadwalkan rilis di bioskop dan IMAX pada 11 Juli 2025.
+*Superman* is slated to premiere in theaters and IMAX on July 11, 2025.
-Tonton trailer lengkapnya di kanal resmi [DC Studios](https://www.dc.com).
+Watch the full trailer on the [DC Studios official channel](https://www.dc.com).

-### List Karakter Utama
+### Main Character List

 - Superman / Clark Kent – David Corenswet
 - Lois Lane – Rachel Brosnahan
-- Engineer – Belum diumumkan
+- Engineer – TBA
 - Krypto – —
-- Mister Terrific – Belum diumumkan
+- Mister Terrific – TBA
-- Guy Gardner – Belum diumumkan
+- Guy Gardner – TBA
-- Hawkgirl – Belum diumumkan
+- Hawkgirl – TBA
-- Metamorpho – Belum diumumkan
+- Metamorpho – TBA
-- Maxwell Lord (indikasi) – Belum dikonfirmasi
+- Maxwell Lord (hinted) – Not confirmed

 {{< content-end >}}